jonhurtt/cfg-mapper/README.md

 # Config Mapper
-Conifguration Mapper that will take a local configuration and extract and replace with mapped configuration.
+Configuration Mapper that will take a local configuration and extract and replace with mapped configuration.

 Last Updated On April 10th, 2025

-## Test Enviornment
+## Test Environment
 Tested on Python 3.9.6
 Tested with configuration file of 2,741 lines

 ## Known Issues.
-1. Possible Duplication in Output of command lines if matches on mutiple configuration objects in ```_output\output_config.cfg```
+1. Possible Duplication in Output of command lines if matches on multiple configuration objects in ```_output\output_config.cfg```

 ## Actions Performed

 1. Will Search through Local Configurations for configuration objects found in [```config_object_mapping.txt```](config_object_mapping.txt)
 1. Will Map the configuration by replacing ```<local_config>``` with ```<mapped_config>``` within all files (*.cfg) defined in ```input_directory```
 1. Will use the sub-folder of the filepath for ```TEMPLATE_VAR``` declared in ```config_object_mapping.txt```](config_object_mapping.txt)
-1. Will Provide a File formated for ingestion can be found in [```_output/```](_output/readme) in subdirecotries similar to input
+1. Will Provide a File formatted for ingestion can be found in [```_output/```](_output/readme) in subdirectories similar to input

 ## Download Script